YoungHaKim7/my_rust_project/04_GUI_Rust/README.md

 https://github.com/YoungHaKim7/druid-example

 - (egui)
-<br>egui: an easy-to-use immediate mode GUI in Rust that runs on both web and native
+<br>egui: an easy-to-use immediate mode GUI in Rust that runs on both web and native<br>
 https://github.com/emilk/egui

 - (iced) A cross-platform GUI library for Rust, inspired by Elm